bkleinen/bkleinen.github.io/ss2015/project/index.md

 * [WIWOSM on Wikimedia Tool Labs](http://wiki.openstreetmap.org/wiki/WIWOSM) "WIWOSM (Wikipedia where in OSM) is a project to show for a Wikipedia article geometric objects from OpenStreetMap.
 These objects have a matching wikipedia=* tag.
 The usage of WIWOSM will be primarily at maps inside Wikipedia (OSM-Gadget and WikiMiniAtlas).
 (Still moving from Toolserver.)"

-* [Geocaching](http://en.wikipedia.org/wiki/Geocaching) - one of the first [location based games](http://de.wikipedia.org/wiki/Location-based_Game); Geocaches could be a place to visit by themselves but also point themselves to interesting places to visit, e.g. [Lost Places](http://de.wikipedia.org/wiki/Lost_Place).
+* [Geocaching](http://en.wikipedia.org/wiki/Geocaching) - one of the first [location based games](http://de.wikipedia.org/wiki/Location-based_Game); Geocaches could be a place to visit by themselves but also point to interesting places to visit, e.g. [Lost Places](http://de.wikipedia.org/wiki/Lost_Place).

 * [Wikitravel](http://wikitravel.org/en/Main_Page) - a crowdsourced worldwide travel guide that seems to lack maps.